1911 Chicago mayoral election

-In the Chicago mayoral election of 1911, Democrat Carter Harrison Jr. was elected to his fifth non-consecutive term as mayor, tying the then-record set by his father Carter Harrison Sr. for the most Chicago mayoral election victories.
+In the 1911 Chicago mayoral election, Democrat Carter Harrison IV was elected to his fifth non-consecutive term as mayor, tying the then-record set by his father Carter Harrison Sr. for the most Chicago mayoral election victories.
 Harrison defeated Republican nominee Charles E. Merriam and Socialist nominee William E. Rodriguez.

 The election was held on April 4.

 On February 28, 1911, for the first time, direct primary elections were held.
 Both major parties held primaries to determine their nominees, and both the Democratic and Republican primaries saw heated races.
-In the Democratic primary, former mayor Carter Harrison Jr. won a very narrow 0.97% margin of victory over former mayor Edward F. Dunne, also beating a competitive candidacy by banker Andrew J. Graham.
+In the Democratic primary, former mayor Harrison won a very narrow 0.97% margin of victory over former mayor Edward F. Dunne, and also beating a competitive candidacy by banker Andrew J. Graham.
 With incumbent Republican mayor Fred A. Busse declining to seek a second term, the Republican Party also had an open race for its nomination.
-Charles E. Merriam won a strong victory over restauranteur John R. Thompson and former Illinois treasurer John F. Smulski, as well as two minor candidates.
+Charles E. Merriam won a strong victory over restaurateur John R. Thompson and former Illinois treasurer John F. Smulski, as well as two minor candidates.

-Nominations
+Holding of direct primaries

-In 1910, Illinois adopted a law to hold direct primary elections for public offices in the state.
+Ahead of the election, Illinois adopted a law to hold direct primary elections for public offices in the state.
 Illinois law changes scheduled for such primary elections to be held on the last Tuesday of February in the case of Chicago's municipal elections.
 Being the first Chicago mayoral election held since the law change, the Democratic and Republican primaries were the first direct primary elections for Chicago mayor.
-The primaries were incredibly tenuous, and even elicited incidents of election-day violence.
+The primaries were tense, and even elicited incidents of election-day violence.
+All parties held their primaries on February 28, 1911.

 Democratic primary

-Carter Harrison Jr., who had previously served four terms as mayor, defeated former mayor Edward F. Dunne as well as Andrew J. Graham (a wealthy banker) in the Democratic primary on February 28.
+Carter Harrison IV, who had previously served four terms as mayor, defeated former mayor Edward F. Dunne as well as Andrew J. Graham (a wealthy banker) in the Democratic primary on February 28.
 Harrison's margin of victory in the primary was very narrow.